NoiRC256/SRMove/Readme.md

 # Overview
 NekoMovement is an experimental rigidbody physics character movement solution, designed as an alternative to Unity's Character Controller.
-It provides the following key features.
+It provides the following features.

 :heavy_check_mark: **Intuitive collider adjustment** - provides the ability to tweak movement collider height with fixed bottom / tweak floating step height with fixed top.

 :heavy_check_mark: **Ground detection** - updates ground contact state each physics frame.
-Detects ground with configurable parameters, and uses spherecast to support ledge perching.
+Performs ground detection with configurable parameters, using spherecast to support ledge perching.

-:heavy_check_mark: **Slope traversal with ground snapping** - provides the ability to snap to ground when moving down slopes.
-Supports slope approximation to obtain stable slope information on complex terrain.
+:heavy_check_mark: **Slope traversal with ground snapping** - provides the option to snap to ground when moving down slopes.
+Supports slope approximation, which provides interpolated slope information on complex terrain.

-:heavy_check_mark: **Smooth stair traversal** - don't rely on IK for smoothly stepping up and down.
-Gives reliable smoothing behaviour when combined with the slope approximation feature.
+:heavy_check_mark: **Smooth stair traversal** - smoothly move up and down on steps and stairs.
+Gives reliable smoothing behaviour when combined with slope approximation.

-:heavy_check_mark: **Velocity physics** - provides the ability to tweak acceleration, deceleration, friction of active velocity.
+:heavy_check_mark: **Velocity physics** - provides the capability to teak the acceleration, deceleration, friction of planar movement triggered from input.

 :heavy_check_mark: **Inherit ground velocity** - correctly handles velocity when on moving platforms.

-:heavy_check_mark: **Versatile impulse system** - provides a controllable way to simulate physical impulses.
+:heavy_check_mark: **Impulses** - provides a controllable way to simulate physical impulses.

 ### Environment